 Dear Fifth Estate,

-After reading the June 19th issue of the FE I would like to make some comments regarding your attack on “civilization” and your glorification of hunter/ gatherer life.
+After reading the June 19th issue [FE #298, June 19, 1979] I would like to make some comments regarding your attack on “civilization” and your glorification of hunter/ gatherer life.

 First, I agree with the point that increased technology does not increase leisure time and in fact has the opposite result.
 However this is not a new “revolutionary” theory.
 Marvin Harris has made the same point in Culture, People, Nature several years ago, and has drawn similar conclusions about the “virtues” of technological progress.